-We evaluated our proposed technique through simulations using ns-2 [15] with its radio propagation model extended by the CMU Monarch Project [16].
+We evaluated our proposed technique through simulations using ns-2 [14] with its radio propagation model extended by the CMU Monarch Project [15].
 We used the IEEE 802.11 multicast transmission mode for all packet transmissions with a slight modification to simulate the FRN time slots.
 In all simulations, the time slots were synchronized at all nodes.
 This mode is a single-hop multicast that does not produce the channel reservation mechanism that is produced by RTS/CTS of the IEEE 802.11 unicast mode.
 The radio transmission range was 250 m and each node's buffer capacity was large enough to inhibit buffer overflow in our simulations.
 Each node exchanged its network configuration table at intervals sufficiently long to not affect the system performance.
 We set the maximum lifetime as 32 slots in all simulations.
 This time slots is moderate length for topologies of all simulations.
+We repeated the simulation experiment for 10000 seconds 5 times. and got the data for all subsequent evaluation.

-We used the network topologies shown in Fig. 4.
+We used the network topologies shown in Fig. 3.
 A circle and a number in the circle mean a node and its address.
 A line connecting two nodes means that they can communicate directly.
 Although these topologies are very simple, we can use them to identify basic tendencies of our proposed technique and apply the results to the general FRN network.
-In all simulations, we used TCP Reno as the transport layer protocol.
-We also evaluated the case where the delayed ACK option was used.
-We used the Fig. 4(a) topology to evaluate the technique in a pure bidirectional connection.
-In Fig. 4(b), there is a crossing of connections and we evaluated the technique in such a case.
-Fig. 4(c) shows a mesh topology, a more complicated topology with more random connections.
+In all simulations,